raoshreepal/raoshreepal/README.md

 <h2 align="left">Hi 👋!
-My name is Rao shreepal  and I'm a Backend Developer, from Ahmedabad </h2>
+My name is Rao Shreepal  and I'm a Backend Developer, from Ahmedabad, Gujarat </h2>

 ###